-My work has been published in publications around the world including National Geographic, The Guardian (UK), Vice Magazine, Inter Press Service News Agency (IPS), Al Jazeera, Earth Island Journal, The Toronto Star, Common Dreams, and DeSmog Canada.
+My work has been published in publications around the world including National Geographic, The Guardian (UK), Vice Magazine, Inter Press Service News Agency (IPS), Al Jazeera, New Scientist, Mo Magazine (Brussels), TerraGreen (India), Toronto Star, Maclean’s Magazine, China Dialogue, Earth Island Journal, The Toronto Star, Common Dreams, and DeSmog Canada.

-News media have cut their coverage of environmental issues so I launched Community Supported Environmental Journalism.
+News media have cut their coverage of environmental issues so I launched Community Supported Environmental Journalism in 2009.

-I am asking people to provide some financial support so I can continue to research and write articles millions will read*.
+I’m asking people to provide some financial support so I can continue to research and write articles millions will read*.
 Just $10 a month helps guarantee more articles like the ones on this site.
-All supporters receive a personal, one-page weekly newsletter.
+Single, one-time donations are also very welcome.
+All supporters receive a personal, one-page, twice-monthly newsletter.
 Without your support I can’t work for all of us — Stephen

 Contributions can be made safely and easily via PayPal or Credit Card